codata/drum-constants/README.md

 ## Findings / Progress

+### October 2021
+- Added units exprfessions in [UCUM](https://ucum.org) formats and URL from the [Units of Measurements](https://github.com/units-of-measurement) project

 ### August/September 2021
 - A python utility was developed to parse the google sheet and generate a initial JSON output
 - We refined the model to be able to capture information for three nested entities: Constant, Constant Units, and the Constant Unit Value for a particular version
 - The sheet was updated to reflect the model changes and capture entities relationships for the current data (2010 / 2014 / 2018).
-At this time, the Constant entities is just an identifier (no additional properties).
-- For earlier years, documentation may seem to exists in text/ascii formats.
+At this time, the Constant entities is just an identifier (no additional properties)- For earlier years, documentation may seem to exists in text/ascii formats.
 We've put the PDF conversion on hold until we hear back fro NIST.
 - We performed some initial research around the development of concepts describing the constants.
 This will be useful down the road but we set this task aside for now as first want to focus on generating outputs for all versions

 ### July 2021